-The bill might still pass this year, or possibly early 2019, and the U.S Hemp Roundtable is prepared for any upcoming legal battles, Miller said.
+The bill did pass in late 2018, and the U.S Hemp Roundtable is prepared for any upcoming legal battles, Miller said.

 Miller said that more than $100,000 has been spent on the federal level in just a two-year period in the Hemp Roundtable’s efforts to see that hemp is legalized, and that doesn’t include any funds spent on lobbying at the state level.